 Performance excellence at CC involves the following steps:

 At the beginning of the review period and throughout the year, supervisors and staff define goals and standards for measuring completion of these goals.
 Goal setting should be done with the staff person's job description, needs of the department, and strategic direction of the college in mind.
 Goals should be: SPECIFIC - MEASURABLE - ATTAINABLE - RELEVANT - TIME BOUND

 Supervisors and staff should have consistent conversations throughout the year to assess movement toward the goals that have been established.
 This feedback is critical to identify any barriers that may impact successful performance.

-Supervisors at CC typically conduct annual reviews in the spring of each year using the approved college evaluation format.
-This review involves an assessment of goals and outcomes and the staff person's level of success related to specific core competencies and is a critical component of the college’s merit based pay system.
-Staff are expected to be active participants in the annual review process by completing a self evaluation and engaging in meaningful conversation with their supervisor about their goals and outcomes.
+Supervisors at CC typically conduct annual reviews in the spring of each year using the approved college review format.
+This review involves an assessment of goals and outcomes and the staff person's level of success related to specific core competencies.
+Staff are expected to be active participants in the annual review process by completing a self review and engaging in meaningful conversation with their supervisor about their goals and outcomes.

 Colorado College is an equal opportunity employer committed to increasing the diversity of its community.
 We do not discriminate on the basis of race, color, national origin, gender, age, religion, gender identity or expression, disability, or sexual orientation in our educational programs and activities or our employment practices.